Aurina

 Limitations

-- • New app with limited public ratings
+- • New app with a focused feature set

 - • Not a structured CBT course like Oto or MindEar